RoboAI/TicTacToe/README.md

 ## The Grid

-The ComboChecker.java class has the ability to check an 'unlimited-size-grid' for possible outcomes.
-The Settings for the the Grid-Size utilises this function to vary the size of the TicTacToe Grid.
+The ComboChecker.java class has the ability to check an 'unlimited-size-grid' for all possible outcomes.